tsostarics/rise_stimuli/README.md

  - 06c: branning_01_HHH_010_1_1 = [utteranceID]_[version/session#]_[originaltune]_[take]_[Alignmentval]_[BTval]
  (-CURVED directroy uses curved onglides, the other uses straight lines)

+Note that creating the stimuli for all of these experiments happened *months before the experiments were run*.
+In between this time the numbering changed and some versions were not run.
+Additionally, experiments are numbered differently in different conference proceedings.
+E.g., Experiment 2 for **redacted** is Experiment 1 in **redacted**.
+Where the term *bottomout* is mentioned, this refers to an early fall instead of a gradual fall.

 Takes are given WITHIN THE SESSION.
 Take counting restarts with each session.

 ## Forced Aligner
 Usage Notes:
- - Must run `conda init bash` and then `conda activate aligner` before running Scripts/force_align.sh
+ - Must run `conda init bash` and then `conda activate aligner` before running `Scripts/force_align.sh`
- - Scripts/force_align.sh should be run from the Recordings directory
+ - `Scripts/force_align.sh` should be run from the Recordings directory

 The following words were out of vocabulary for the english_us_mfa dictionary.
 Provided below are the entries with their phonetic transcriptions.
-These lines should be copy-pasted into the english_us_mfa.dict file
+These lines should be copy-pasted into the `english_us_mfa.dict` file (they've already been added in the version here)

 weatherman	1.0	0.99	0.0	0.0	w ɜ ð ɚ m æ n